-Expected level of participation considerations: Degree of participation Student does not participation considerations: Student does not partake but observes exercise activity (observer participation) Student partakes in one or more steps in the exercise activity with or without support (partial participation) Student partakes in the entire exercise activity with or without support (complete participation).
-Equipment considerations: Aids Below are examples of generalized equipment that can be used to provide exercise to your student.
-If your student has been diagnosed with sensory processing dysfunction, please consult with an Occupational Therapist to address your student's specific needs.
-Crash pad Mini trampoline inside Outdoor trampoline Large therapy ball Swings - inner tube type, platform swing, hammock, sling wing, disc swing Beanbag chairs Sandbox or sensory bins Soft balls of all sizes Hula hoops Weighted objects to play with and throw Scooter boards Bikes
+Expected level of participation considerations:

+Student does not partake but observes exercise activity (observer participation)

+Degree of □ Student partakes in one or more steps in the exercise activity with or without support (partial

+participation participation)

+□ Student partakes in the entire exercise activity with or without support (complete participation).

+Equipment considerations:

+Below are examples of generalized equipment that can be used to provide exercise to your student.
+If

+your student has been diagnosed with sensory processing dysfunction, please consult with an

+Occupational Therapist to address your student's specific needs.

+Crash pad

+Mini trampoline inside

+Outdoor trampoline

+Aids Large therapy ball

+Swings - inner tube type, platform swing, hammock, sling wing, disc swing

+Beanbag chairs

+Sandbox or sensory bins

+□ Soft balls of all sizes

+□ Hula hoops

+Weighted objects to play with and throw

+□ Scooter boards